danrot/master-thesis/01_introduction.md

 The Symfony CMF is built upon, as the name already suggests, Symfony, and some parts are also relying on PHPCR.
 Some bundles contain technical foundations, and others offer very basic content management functionality.
-So it is possible to build a custom CMS within 50 minutes. [see @dbuchmann2014a]
+So it is possible to build a custom CMS within 50 minutes [see @dbuchmann2014a].

 For Sulu we are currently only using the Routing functionality of the Symfony CMF.
 Thanks to the decoupled architecture, we are not forced to include all the